evo-lua/evo-runtime/README.md

 ### Non-Standard Libraries

-In addition to bindings for third-party libraries, a number of standalone (but somewhat experimental) Lua libraries are also included:
+There's also a number of standalone - but somewhat experimental - Lua libraries that I'm still iterating on:

 * An [assertions](https://evo-lua.github.io/docs/references/api/libraries/assertions/) library that's used by the built-in test runner
 * A transparent [unit testing library](https://evo-lua.github.io/docs/references/api/libraries/bdd/) that supports several different paradigms and shorthands